C

 Predators and Prey

-The Chinook salmon are primarily carnivorous in nature.
-They feed near the bottom of the seafloor, spending years gathering enough strength to return back upstream and spawn.
+The Chinook salmon are primarily carnivorous.
+They feed near the seafloor, spending years gathering enough energy to return upstream and spawn.

 What eats the Chinook salmon?